Cajangoo/Discord-Weather-Bot/README.md

 # Weather Bot.js
 For my first public project.
 ________________________________________________________

-Remember to install de packages.
+⚠️Remember to install de packages.⚠️

 The packages that i use on this project are:

 **discord.js**